freddycoppa/maze/README.md

 # maze
-Maze generation and solution in java using recursive backtracking and breadth-first search.
+Maze generation and solution in java using recursive backtracking and breadth-first search respectively.